AlmondGod/Knights-of-Papers/README.md

-#Knights of Papers
+Knights of Papers

-Duel of Reinforcement Learning Algorithms
+Duel of Reinforcement Learning Algorithms using Unity's MLAgents simulator
 algorithms: DDPG, Decision Transformer models and training found in build2 folder